 Coded ENG-ABC Level/Semester 1-2 Coefficient 1.5 Credits 2 Course Engineering Volume.
-H. (CI) 21 Responsi ble Sawcen LAAMIRI Volume.
-H. (TP) 0 Module Languages & Com munication Version 09/2023
+H. (Cl) 21 Responsi ble Sawcen LAAMIRI Volume.
+H. (TP) 0 Module Languages & Communication Self-study (h) 24h

 Whether you already have some basic English or are completely new to it, our English program is divided into three levels (A, B and C).
 At the start of the academic year, your teacher will define your objectives with you and test your level during an initial assessment in order to help you integrate one of the three levels.